Should CEOs Take Charge of Business Innovation?

 Lead by example and be a positive role model

-With the previous point in mind, the CEO is also in the perfect position to be a positive role model for the rest of the company by effecting digital change on a personal level.
-Stay up to date on disruptive technologies that show potential in your industry, and visibly make use of any new tools being rolled out in your organization.
+With the previous point in mind, the CEO is also in the perfect position to be a positive role model for the rest of the company by effecting digital change personally.
+Stay up to date on disruptive technologies that show potential in your industry and visibly use any new tools getting rolled out in your organization.

-While CEOs don't have to become experts on niche technological products, they should have a broad understanding of how specific technological advances can impact their business and their overall industry.
+While CEOs don't have to become experts on niche technological products, they should have a broad understanding of how specific technological advances can impact their business and the overall industry.
 Armed with this knowledge, CEOs can drive positive change in their organization and leverage technology to achieve key business objectives.